krasenslavov/dom-assembler/README.md

 let html = assembler('div.alert.alert-success.mt-3{role:alert}>h4.alert-heading(Well done!)+p(Aww yeah, you successfully read this important alert message.
 This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.)+hr+p.mb-0(Whenever you need to, be sure to use margin utilities to keep things nice and tidy.)');
 ```

-... and return a document fragment which can be appended into any the target HTML element, e.g:
+The above will return a document fragment which can be appended into any target HTML element, e.g:

 ```js
 document.querySelector('#container').appendChild(html);